Are you preparing for a half marathon? I’m sure you know that your shoes are one of the most important parts of preparation.

 Best Lightweight Shoes

-If your aim is speed and you’re planning on setting a new PB at your next half marathon, choosing a pair of lightweight shoes can help you achieve that goal.
+If your aim is speed and you’re planning on setting a new PR at your next half marathon, choosing a pair of lightweight shoes can help you achieve that goal.

-The Saucony Kinvara 11 is just that – a lightweight running shoe.
-It weighs in at 9 oz for a men’s size 9, and 7 ounces for a women’s size 8.
+The Saucony Kinvara 12 is just that – a lightweight running shoe.
+It weighs in at 7.5 oz for the men’s and 6.5 oz for a women’s.
 This shouldn’t change very much across the sizes.

 The 4mm heel drop also makes them lighter, using less material in the heel.
 You’ll need to push-off harder to gain speed, though, because you won’t have a natural forward-lean that shoes with a higher drop have.